November 30, 2018 | by Lisa Mattson

 With constant budget cuts to public education, teachers increasingly find themselves wanting more than their paltry budgets can afford.
 In some classes, these educators wish for books.
 In others, the needs are more basic: pens, paper, maybe an overhead projector so students can follow a lesson.

 Since 2012, the John Jordan Foundation (JJF) has sought to bridge some of these gaps with the Teachers’ Wishes initiative.
 The goal of the campaign is simple: To make wishes for certain teachers come true.
 Every September, teachers can submit applications to receive funding for one wish.
-In seven years, the foundation has funded a total of 725 grants.
+In the first seven years, the foundation funded a total of 725 grants.

 The Teachers’ Wishes program set a new record in 2018.
 The foundation received 243 applications and distributed 120 fully funded grants.
 The remaining 123 teachers each received $20 gift cards to Office Depot.
 That means every applicant received funding of some kind.
 Though there have been years with more applications, 2018 was the largest number of wishes JJF fulfilled since the program’s inception.